piyook/open-ai-backend/README.md

 The REDIS cache is password protected and the password is stored in the redis-password.secret file and injected into Docker as a secret.
 As this is just a local demo project, this file and password is purposely visible in the repo.

 The password can be changed if required but the secrets filename should be changed (also updating the secrets filename in the REDIS service in the docker-compose file) and this file then omitted from version control if it is required to be kept secret in the future.

+## useful commands

+start server:

+    npm start

+stop server

+    npm stop

+rebuild docker images and containers

+    npm run rebuild

+nuke the project removing node modules, caches, docker images and container and rebuild and re-run

+    npm run nuke

+the log is stored in a newly created nuke-it.log file in the project root.